 Guides to Understanding Breast Cancer

-In this section, learn more about our guides to understanding breast cancer that address the unique needs of newly diagnosed women.
+In this section, learn more about our guides to understanding breast cancer that address the unique needs of those newly diagnosed with breast cancer.
 Read descriptions of the books and brochures, download free PDFs and order single copies or in bulk at our online marketplace.

 Please use the links below to access the guides of interest to you.

 The Guide to Understanding Financial Concerns will help you navigate private and public health insurance plans and explains how to get insurance if you don't have it.
 Discover what to do if your claim is denied, how to access federal and private programs, when to use COBRA and disability and how to handle the "hidden" costs of breast cancer.
 Available online only.